Suryudu: Plot

-Suryam is the chief of his village, he is kind-hearted and respected by the villagers, he is so respected that the people even erect his statue in the village.
-Suryam has dedicated his life for the villagers' welfare.
+Suryam is the chief of his village.
+He is kind-hearted and respected by the villagers; they respect him so much that they even erect his statue in the village.
+Suryam has dedicated his life to the villagers' welfare.
 In another village, Maheswar Rao is a respected village chief who lives with his uncle's family.
 Maheswar Rao and his cousin Chakram are known for their short tempers.

 Suryam is invited to open a rice shop in a remote village.
 After the ceremony, Suryam and his car driver baabi are on their way home to their village.
 Suryam then stops the car in order to buy some fruits in market.
 In his village, nobody would not take money for his shopping which makes him uncomfortable so he prefers to do shopping in surrounding villages.
 At the market, Suryam pulls Prameela by the hand to save her from an approaching snake.
 Unfortunately, only Ali and Suryam seem to have noticed the snake.
 Prameela makes a big fuss of the event by assuming Suryam to be a rogue.
 Maheswara Rao and Chakram beat him up in public without taking notice of his defence.

 The land broker and family friend Trimurtulu sees the injured Suryam in that village, Suryam says it was just a misunderstanding.
 The angry Trimurtulu goes to that village and he makes the villagers understand that they have done a huge mistake, he warns that this incident may lead to serious consequences if Suryam's villagers come to know the truth.
 Maheswar Rao and Chakram realize their mistake and regret the incident.
 In the meantime, Suryam warns his driver not to talk about the humiliating incident to anyone and pretends the injuries were due to an accident.